lunarbunny/robot-car/pico/motor/README.md

 void MOTOR_spotTurn(int turnDirection, int angle);
 // Turn on the spot using PID.
 Non blocking.
 Angle must be multiple of 45. void MOTOR_spotTurnPID(PID *pidLeft, PID *pidRight, int turnDirection, int angle);

+// Helper function to convert from CM to number of interrupts. int CMtoSteps(float cm);
 ```

 Definitions in `pid.h`: